emilynassi/scss-boilerplate/README.md

 ---

-A simple command line application to build out a scss directory for CloudCraze theming.
+A simple command line application to build out a SCSS directory to make your styles easier to manage.
+Features starter partial files for variables, fonts, and mixins, and a Gulpfile to automatically minify and compile CSS.

 ## Instructions for Use